 Run Scripts Remotely

-With Action1, you can assist your colleagues remotely and run Powershell or CMD scripts on multiple remote computers without connecting to them.
-Read this article to learn how to execute scripts on remote machines with the help of Action1 RMM tools.
+With Action1, you can assist your colleagues remotely and run Powershell or CMD scripts on multiple remote computers.
+Read this article to learn how to execute scripts on remote machines with the help of Action1 tools.

 To run PowerShell or CMD script on a remote computer: